 Alternative 2 : Does not delete all existing teams in the tutorial class.
 Instead, each time the random allocation command is run, a new set of teams is created, and stored in the tutorial class.

-class and displays team information based on the parameter of team passed in.
-It supports the following Parameters
+Command class and displays team information based on the parameter of team passed in.
+It supports the following Parameters:

 Example: /view_teams name/Team 1 module/CS2103T tutorial/T09